tc39/proposal-import-attributes/README.md

 Each JavaScript host is expected to provide a secondary way of checking whether a module is a JSON module.
 For example, on the Web, the MIME type would be checked to be a JSON MIME type.
 In "local" desktop/server/embedded environments, the file extension may be checked (possibly after symlinks are followed).
 The `type: "json"` is indicated at the import site, rather than *only* through that other mechanism in order to prevent the privilege escalation issue noted in the opening section.

-Nevertheless, the interpretation of module loads with no conditions remains host/implementation-defined, so it is valid to implement JSON modules without *requiring* `assert { type: "json" }`.
+Nevertheless, the interpretation of module loads with no assertions remains host/implementation-defined, so it is valid to implement JSON modules without *requiring* `assert { type: "json" }`.
 It's just that `assert { type: "json" }` must be supported everywhere.
-For example, it will be up to Node.js, not TC39, to decide whether import conditions are required or optional for JSON modules.
+For example, it will be up to Node.js, not TC39, to decide whether import assertions are required or optional for JSON modules.

-### Import conditions
+### Import assertions

 Hosts would all be required to give a common interpretation to `"json"`, defined in the JavaScript specification, that `json` is the parsed JSON document (no named exports).
-Further conditions and module types beyond `json` modules could be added in future TC39 proposals as well as by hosts.
+Further assertions and module types beyond `json` modules could be added in future TC39 proposals as well as by hosts.
 HTML and CSS modules are also under consideration, and these may use similar explicit `type` syntax when imported.

-JavaScript implementations are encouraged to reject conditions and type values which are not implemented in their environment (rather than ignoring them).
-This is to allow for maximal flexibility in the design space in the future--in particular, it enables new import conditions to be defined which change the interpretation of a module, without breaking backwards-compatibility.
+JavaScript implementations are encouraged to reject assertions and type values which are not implemented in their environment (rather than ignoring them).
+This is to allow for maximal flexibility in the design space in the future--in particular, it enables new import assertions to be defined which change the interpretation of a module, without breaking backwards-compatibility.

 Note that all environments are required to support JSON modules with this explicit syntax, but *may* support modules without it.
 For example, on the Web, JSON modules would only be supported with the explicit type, but Node.js *may* decide to also support JSON modules without this declaration.
 However, all environments *must* support the explicitly `type`-declared JSON modules.

 ### Follow-up proposal "evaluator attributes"

-Conditions do not affect the contents of the module or form part of the cache key.
+Assertions do not affect the contents of the module or form part of the cache key.
 Future follow-up proposals may relax this restriction with "evaluator attributes" that would change the contents of the module.

 There are three possible ways to handle multiple imports of the same module with "evaluator attributes":